noisebridge/PythonClass/winter2016/functions_omnibus.md

         4. Closures are a sophisticated, optional tool

+## NOTE: May remove from lesson
-4. Decorators - Forget everything about the @ symbol for now.
+5. Decorators - Forget everything about the @ symbol for now.
     1. A decorator is a callable object that wraps around another callable object.
 Often a function that wraps around a function.
     2. The decorator must return a callable object, usually a function.
     3. A decorator is used to add functionality to the original function.
 Also called enhancement.